OneLog: Towards End-to-End Training in Software Log Anomaly Detection: Methodology

 \subsection{Hierarchical CNN Model}

-As previously stated, OneLog takes its input in text format and learns to classify sequences during the training.
-So, the log anomaly detection problem turns into a sequence of text classification problem.
-Hence, there must be two sequence processing modules in the OneLog model architecture.
-The first one for processing the log events, and the second one for processing the sequences.
-Though there are various sequence processing layers available in neural networks, not all of them are suitable for this task.
-The RNN based layers are not suitable for this task as they are expensive to train and almost impractical on massive datasets.
-So, OneLog strives to only use convolutional layers for model construction.
+As previously stated, OneLog treats the log anomaly detection problem as a sequence of the text classification problem.
+Moreover, it takes its input in raw text format (a matrix of characters) and learns to classify anomaly sequences during the training.
+Thus, since the characters are encoded into integer numbers, the entire task is to classify a matrix of integers.

+Accordingly, the model is divided into three sections in our network.
+The first one embeds input characters, the second processes embedded characters to form event vectors, and the third processes the embedded vectors and classifies the entry (the character matrix), see Figure \ref{fig:onelogarch}.

-Figure \ref{fig:onelogarch} show the steps in our Hierarchical CNN model.
-The input is a sequence of log events, while each log event is a sequence of characters (the leftmost rectangle in the figure).
+In more detail, the input is a sequence of log events, while each log event is a sequence of characters (the leftmost rectangle in the figure).
 Hence, assuming that $B$ is the batch size used in our model training, $L_s$ is the maximum number of log events in a sequence, and $L_l$ is the maximum number of characters in a log event (line), the input size is $(B, L_s, L_l)$.
-At first, OneLog embeds all characters into an arbitrary vector space with the dimension of $C_e$, which is the character embedding matrix's dimensions, producing an intermediate tensor shape of $(B, L_s, L_l, C_e)$.
-After that, three one-dimensional convolutional layers, event embedding network, are applied to each log event (the second dimension) in the tensor.
+At first, OneLog embeds all characters into an arbitrary vector space with the dimension of $C_e$, the character embedding matrix's dimensions, producing an intermediate tensor shape of $(B, L_s, L_l, C_e)$.
+After that, three one-dimensional convolutional layers (event embedding network) are applied to each log event (the second dimension) in the tensor.
 Presuming that $C_l$ is the number of output channels in the log event embedding network, the intermediate tensor shape is $(B, L_s, L_l, C_l)$.
-The output is then aggregated by taking the maximums in the third dimension, delivering the intermediate tensor shape of $(B, L_s, C_l)$.
+The output is aggregated by taking the maximums in the third dimension, delivering the intermediate tensor shape of $(B, L_s, C_l)$.